evanstanderwick/4471-software/README.md

 main2.y - copy of main, intended to house a GUI to go on top of the main but encountered technical issues and is not complete at this point session.txt users.db - database to house user information and help with lookup

+Execution:
+The main executable is main.py within the backend_authentication folder.
+This program needs five imports in order to function correctly which can be installed using pip install ______.
+Another executable within this project is twoFactor.py with the help of tkinter and functools.